What you’ll learn

 - Nausea or vomiting.

-Example: If you had a glass of wine at dinner without realizing it could interact with Suboxone, and you feel slightly more tired than usual but are otherwise fine, you likely don’t need immediate medical attention.
-However, if you notice yourself nodding off uncontrollably or struggling to catch your breath, it’s time to act.
+For example, if you had a glass of wine at dinner without realizing that it could interact with Suboxone, and you feel slightly more tired than usual but are otherwise fine, you likely don’t need immediate medical attention.
+However, if you notice yourself nodding off uncontrollably or struggling to catch your breath, it’s time to act fast.
+Call 911 or visit the nearest hospital emergency room.

 If you’ve consumed alcohol, avoid doing anything that could put you in danger.